Best Free Password Manager: Top 5 Free Providers

 Avira Password Manager

-Avira Password Manager also doesn't impose any annoying dataset or cross-device synchronization limits: You can save as many passwords across as many devices as you'd like.
+Avira Password Manager also doesn't impose any annoying data set or device sync limits: Free users can as many passwords on as many devices as they like.

 Avira didn't excel in our EXPERTE.com assessment, but its free version is a solid choice.